felixlu/awesome-stars/README.md

 ## Python

+- [luongnv89/claude-howto](https://github.com/luongnv89/claude-howto) - A visual, example-driven guide to Claude Code — from basic concepts to advanced agents, with copy-paste templates that bring immediate value.
 - [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM
 - [datawhalechina/hello-agents](https://github.com/datawhalechina/hello-agents) - 📚 《从零开始构建智能体》——从零开始的智能体原理与实践教程
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.